FlexBE/flex_nav_turtlebot3_demo/README.md

      *  The mid- and low-level planners run concurrently as they try to follow the global path defined by the high-level planner.

+ *or*

+ * `ros2 launch flex_nav_turtlebot3_demo_bringup flex_four_level.launch`
+     * This version uses a 4-level planner as a demonstration.
+       * The high-level planner is based only on the static map
+       * The mid-level planner using only local obstacle sensing
+       * The low-mid-level planner using only local obstacle sensing
+       * The low-level planner using the [ROS 2 Navigation2] DWBLocalPlanner

+     *  The mid- and low-level planners run concurrently as they try to follow the global path defined by the high-level planner.

 ### FlexBE Operation
 After startup, all control is through the FlexBE App operator interface and RViz.